Best Insoles for Soccer Cleats (2026): Top Picks for Comfort and Performance

 Spenco RX Orthotics

-spenco rx orthotic
+spenco rx orthotic Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 Spenco RX Full Arch Cushion

-spenco rx full arch cushion
+spenco rx full arch cushion Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 Spenco PolySorb Cross Trainer

-spenco polysorb cross trainer
+spenco polysorb cross trainer Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 Spenco PolySorb Walker/Runner

-spenco polysorb walker runner
+spenco polysorb walker runner Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 Superfeet Premium Berry

-superfeet premium berry
+superfeet premium berry Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 Superfeet Carbon

-superfeet carbon
+superfeet carbon Pin

 For athletes seeking a low-profile, precision-contoured insole, the Superfeet Carbon stands out as an elite performance option.
-Designed with an ultrathin profile to maintain a close-to-ground feel, it incorporates a reinforced carbon fiber and polymer blend stabilizer cap, engineered to increase torsional rigidity and medial-lateral control—key for reducing overpronation and managing biomechanical issues such as plantar fasciitis and Achilles tendon strain.
+Designed with an ultrathin profile to maintain a close-to-ground feel, it incorporates a reinforced carbon fiber and polymer blend stabilizer cap, engineered to increase torsional rigidity and medial-lateral control, key for reducing overpronation and managing biomechanical issues such as plantar fasciitis and Achilles tendon strain.

 The high-density, closed-cell foam top layer offers lightweight, responsive cushioning while preserving the snug fit required in low-volume footwear like soccer cleats.
 Anatomically shaped to cradle the heel and align the foot, the Superfeet Carbon promotes more efficient energy transfer and improved biomechanics during lateral cuts, sprints, and sustained play.
 Its compatibility with cleats featuring removable sockliners ensures a tailored fit without compromising foot sensitivity or field responsiveness.

-SHOP ON AMAZON
+SHOP AT AMAZON

 Superfeet Premium Green

-superfeet premium green
+superfeet premium green Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 Superfeet Premium Orange

-superfeet premium orange
+superfeet premium orange Pin

-SHOP ON AMAZON
+SHOP AT AMAZON

 How to Fit Insoles into Soccer Cleats

-Fitting aftermarket insoles into your soccer cleats isn’t as simple as dropping them in—especially when space is limited and performance is everything.
+Fitting aftermarket insoles into your soccer cleats isn’t as simple as dropping them in, especially when space is limited and performance is everything.
 Here’s how to do it right to avoid discomfort, pressure points, or unwanted bulk during play:

 1. Remove the Stock Insole